Radio Cab Murder: Cast

+Production

+It was made at Walton Studios and on location around Kensington and Notting Hill in London.
+The film's sets were designed by the art director John Stoll.

 Critical reception

+The Monthly Film Bulletin wrote: "A second-rate little thriller, which tries very hard to be realistic and fails hopelessly.
+The plot contains far too many coincidences to appear credible, and the players are unable to do very much with the material at their disposal."

-The Radio Times gave the film two out of five stars.
+The Radio Times gave the film two out of five stars calling it a "routine British thriller."

-TV Guide also gave two out of five stars, and wrote, "a good cast is all that saves this weakly scripted effort."
+TV Guide also gave it two out of five stars and commented that "a good cast is all that saves this weakly scripted effort".

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Stars and direction enliven cut-price, coincidence-stretching thriller."

-Sky Movies also rated the film two out of five stars, and noted, "Vernon Sewell was both a competent and prolific director in the genre and brings a professional crispness that many of his contemporaries lacked."
+According to Sky Movies, which also rated the film two out of five stars, "Vernon Sewell was both a competent and prolific director in the genre, and brings a professional crispness that many of his contemporaries lacked."